raceintospace/raceintospace/doc/manual/manual.md

 #### Director Ranking

 This shows your prestige compared to your opponent's, and how it has progressed over time.
-This graph can give you some idea of how things are faring with your opponent—in particular, sudden sharp drops usually indicate a catastrophic failure, which can take the pressure off you for a bit.
+The graph can give you some idea of how things are faring with your opponent—in particular, sudden sharp drops usually indicate a catastrophic failure, which can take the pressure off you for a bit.

 #### Space History